dhzdhd/arkserver/README.md

 # Ark Server

-A Ark SE server setup using Docker and a bunch of IaC to setup the server on AWS.
+An Ark SE server setup using Docker and a bunch of IaC to setup the server on AWS.

 ## Setup